 #5 LISTEN AND RESPOND TO THEIR FEEDBACK

 No one individual nor indeed, a board of half-a-dozen directors has all the answers.
 Keeping things in a closed loop also opens your leadership team to the dangers of group think.
 In their study, Elijah Wee and M.Susan Taylor found that,

 “When a top management team is equipped with new knowledge and information it makes better strategic decisions regarding innovation and firm growth”

 If you’ve tried the first four suggestions then you’ll have created the foundations for healthy debate and constructive feedback.
 Thomas Cummings and Christopher Worley talk about learning organisations in their book Organization Development and Change.
-Check out my sketchnote (to the left) summarising the five factors that enable organisational learning.
-These go to the very heart of creating an environment where leadership, systems, processes and policies all support feedback and learning.
+They outline five factors that enable organisational learning which go to the very heart of creating an environment where leadership, systems, processes and policies all support feedback and learning.

 And the blood that flows through these arteries and pumps the heart?
 Trust.